-Maciej Szymaś shared some details of his project under development Necropoly and talked about the implementation of the low poly style in game development.
+Maciej Szymaś shared some details of his project under development Necropoly and talked about implementation of the low poly style in game development.

 Hi!
 First of all, I should say I started to feel bad lately due to constantly sitting in front of the computer, so I bought a desk that allows working in a standing position plus I plan to get back to running.
 I strongly recommend everyone working in a healthy way, this really helps to work as effectively as possible.